 Fabric pots have several benefits over traditional plastic pots, including:

-The benefit of our air pruning pots is its air pruning capability, which results in healthier roots, which can provide more nutrients and water to the plant.
-With traditional plastic pots, when roots ht the pots edge, roots are forced to circle the container in search of a friendlier environment and can quickly become root bound.
-As roots circle, minimal lateral branching occurs with poor nutrient uptake.
+The benefit of our air pruning pots is their air pruning capability.
+Air pruning results in a thicker mass of healthy roots.
+More roots provide the plant more opportunities to absorb nutrients and water.
+With traditional plastic pots, when roots reach the pots edge, roots are forced down until they hit the bottom of the pot then they circle the container in search of a friendlier environment.
+Plants can soon become root bound.
+As roots circle, minimal lateral branching occurs, resulting in poor nutrient uptake.

-What makes the fabric Air Pruner Pots so unique is when the plant roots reach the container's edge, its laterally branching roots grow through the porous fabric, and when they meet the air on the outside of the pot, they dry out and are naturally pruned (fall off).
-This pruning process creates more roots for a dense, fibrous root system that’s a lot more productive in the uptake of water and nutrients.
+What makes the fabric Air Pruner Pots so unique, is when the plant roots reach the container's edge, its laterally branching roots grow through the porous fabric, and when they meet the air on the outside of the pot, they dry out and are naturally pruned (fall off).
+The pruning process creates more productive dense, fibrous root system that improves the uptake of water and nutrients.

 The breathable, porous fabric pot allows air to enter the root zone from all surfaces of the container.
 This aeration provides a healthy environment for the roots as well as supports beneficial microorganisms and bacteria.
 This aeration provides oxygen to the roots, which is essential for the metabolic process in taking up minerals and nutrients.
 Oxygen is also necessary to diffuse carbon dioxide away from the roots caused by the respiration of root cells and microorganisms.
 Roots without adequate access to oxygen will result in weak plants that exhibit stunted growth and are much more likely to fall sick to pests and diseases.